alecasg555/AirLine/README.md

 Starting Guide:
 1-Change ConnectionString
+2-Create Database
-2-Create Database and run the first migration 3-Compile the project
+3-run the first migration in the Infraestructure Libray Class 4-Compile the project